Download the recording

 - I will be taking a hiatus from Calvin (e.g. to serve in the Korean military, to complete ayear-long full-time internship).
 Can I still complete the program?

-If you enroll in the program in the required timeframe and leave school for a year, you will have to re-enroll with the new class at the place where you left off.
-If you are gone for longer than one year, you will not be eligible for the program.
+If you enroll in the program in the required timeframe and leave school, you will have to re-enroll with the new class at the place where you left off.
+Please contact us at firstname.lastname@example.org to inform us of your plans.

 - I have a disability and may struggle to access Calvin Lifework trainings.
 Will you accommodate my access?